SoroushXP/LlmPlayground/README.md

 ## Self-Healing Code Generation

-The API includes a **self-healing retry loop** for Prolog code generation.
+The **Console app** includes a **self-healing retry loop** for Prolog code generation.
 When generated code fails to execute, the system automatically sends the errors back to the LLM to fix the code and retries execution.

 ### How It Works